apache/helix/README.md

     ## helix-admin --zkSvr localhost:2199 --addCluster <clustername>
     ./helix-admin --zkSvr localhost:2199 --addCluster mycluster

-#### Create a database using MasterSlave state model.
-This ensures there will be one master and
+#### Create a database with 6 partitions using MasterSlave state model.
+This ensures there will be one master for each partition
     ### helix-admin --zkSvr localhost:2199  --addResource <clustername> <resourceName> <numPartitions> <StateModelName>
     ./helix-admin --zkSvr localhost:2199  --addResource mycluster myDB 6 MasterSlave